mozilla/application-services/docs/build-and-publish-pipeline.md

     * TODO: could this step check for signed tags as an additional integrity measure?
     * TODO: can we prevent these steps from being able to see the tokens used for publishing in subsequent steps?
-4. CircleCI builds two binary artifacts:
+4. CircleCI builds a binary artifact:
-    * A Carthage framework containing both Rust and Swift code compiled together, as a zipfile.
     * An XCFramework containing just Rust code and header files, as a zipfile, for use by Swift Packags.
     * TODO: could a malicious dev dependency from step (3) influence the build environment here?
 5. CircleCI uses [dpl](https://github.com/travis-ci/dpl) to publish to GitHub as a release artifact.
     * CircleCI config contains a github token (owned by the @appsvc-moz GitHub account) with appropriate permissions to add release artifacts.
-6. Consumers fetch the published artifacts from GitHub during their build process, using Carthage.

-It's worth noting that Carthage will *prefer* to use the built binary artifacts, but will happily check out the tag and compile from source itself if such artifacts are not available.
+6. Consumers add Application services as a dependency from the [Rust Components Swift](https://github.com/mozilla/rust-components-swift/) repo using Apple's Swift Package Manager.

 This is a diagram of the pipeline as it exists (and is planned) for the Nimbus SDK, one of the libraries in Application Services: